 The sleek, white case is alluring, smooth and cool to the touch.
 My brand new iPhone 4S sits comfortably in my hand, and draws admiration from all sides.
+(Note, this was originally written in Dec 2011).

 Its bright, colorful display makes doing mundane tasks feel like fun to me.
 And I love how much room it has for my music and videos.